-Enrichment STEM allows students to study aspects of science in which they are particularly interested in greater depth.
-Each study maximises the resources available to the school from Monash University and its staff.
-Students have the chance to enrich their perspectives and knowledge of the sciences by studying the latest research and innovations, and having access to practising scientists.
+Enrichment STEM (Science, Technology, Engineering and Mathematics) allows students to study aspects of science in which they are particularly interested in greater depth.
+Each study maximises the resources available to our school from Monash University and its staff.
+Students can enrich their perspectives and knowledge of the sciences by studying the latest research and innovations and accessing practising scientists.
 Both of these elements are generally unavailable in traditional school settings.

-Students choose 2 Enrichment STEM Elective subjects in each semester in Year 10.
-There are a large range of subjects available to students, many of which are interdisciplinary across the STEM subject areas, plenty to capture the curious minds and hearts of our young scientists!
+Students have the opportunity to study 2 Enrichment STEM Elective subjects each semester in Year 10.
+There is a wide range of subjects available to students, many of which are interdisciplinary across the STEM subject areas – plenty to capture the curious minds and hearts of our young scientists!

-These electives are often equivalent to, or higher in standard than VCE Unit 1 and 2 subjects.
-Students can also use some Enrichment STEM subjects to access an accelerated pathway through VCE so that they can undertake University Enhancement as part of their studies in their final year at the school.
+These electives are often equivalent to, or higher in standard than, VCE Unit 1 and 2 subjects.
+Students can also use some Enrichment STEM subjects to access an accelerated pathway through VCE to undertake University Enhancement as part of their studies in their final year at the school.

 Looking beyond the capabilities of the human eye has enabled medical professionals to diagnostically image a human body.
 Physicists have harnessed the breadth of the electromagnetic spectrum, electrical conductivity and sound waves to visualise images of the human body that our naked eye would never be able to see.